 If you see towering twin spires across the river, you’re at the Church of St. Leodegar.
 This historic church showcases an antique organ and displays intricate carvings and beautiful artwork.

 And if you get hungry after walking across the bridge, the Lake Lucerne promenade is the perfect spot for a quaint meal with a beautiful view.
-There are many restaurants here, from Mediterranean, French, Italian, and Swiss.
+Many restaurants here, from Mediterranean, French, Italian, and Swiss.

-Within walking distance of the bridge, you can pay your respects to the Swiss guards who died during the French Revolution at the Lion Monument.
+You can pay your respects to the Swiss guards who died during the French Revolution at the Lion Monument within walking distance of the bridge.
 Located on the north side of the river, this monument of a wounded beast is a very moving piece.

 There are also many squares in Old Town, from Kornmarkt to Weinmarkt.
 Both are delightful, with old shops, fantastic art, and trendy bars and restaurants.
 And Kornmarkt, once a grain trading exchange, is now home to the town hall, Rathaus.